 Evolution of Pesticides

 Man-made chemical pesticides were in use around the world since the 1940s.
 The first pesticides were actually developed as agents of war.
-You may have heard of Agent Orange, but that wasn’t the only pesticide used nefariously in WWII and the Vietnam War.
+You may have heard of the herbicide Agent Orange, but that wasn’t the only pesticide used nefariously in WWII and the Vietnam War.